piotrwitek/typesafe-actions/README.md

 ## Motivation

-When I was first starting with Redux and TypeScript I was trying to use [redux-actions](https://redux-actions.js.org/) to simplify maintainability of **action-creators**.
-I was struggling and results were intimidating: incorrect type signatures and broken type-inference cascading throughout the entire code-base [(read more detailed comparison)](#redux-actions).
+When I was starting to use type-safe Redux with TypeScript I was trying to use [redux-actions](https://redux-actions.js.org/) to simplify maintainability of **action-creators**.
+Unfortunately the results were intimidating: incorrect type signatures and broken type-inference cascading throughout the entire code-base [(read more detailed comparison)](#redux-actions).

-Moreover alternative solutions in the wild have been either **too verbose because of excess type annotations** (primary maintainability concern) or **used classes** (hinders readability and enforce to use a **new** keyword 😱).
+Existing alternative solutions in the wild have been either **too verbose because of redundant type annotations** (maintainability concern) or **used classes** (hinders readability and enforce to use a **new** keyword 😱)

-The solution for all the above pain points is finally here, the `typesafe-actions`.
+**I created `typesafe-actions` to solve all of the above pain points.**

-The core idea was to design an API that would harness the power of incredible **type-inference** 💪 to lift the "maintainability burden" of type annotations.
-In addition I wanted to make it "look and feel" as close as possible to idiomatic JavaScript we all know and love ❤️, maybe sometimes we even hate but anyway...
+The core idea was to design an API that would harness the power of TypeScript incredible **type-inference** 💪 to lift the "maintainability burden" of type annotations.
+In addition I wanted to make it "look and feel" as close as possible to idiomatic JavaScript we all know and love ❤️

 [⇧ back to top](#table-of-contents)